 Justin Kennedy – @jstnkndy

-Justin Kennedy is the Director of Offensive Security and Red Teaming at NTT Com Security US.
+Justin Kennedy is a Principal Research Consultant at Atredis Partners .
 By day, he performs penetration testing and red teaming for organizations in all verticals, by night he participates in bug bounties and performs research.
 Justin’s background includes systems administration, network defense, and being mischievous.
 When he’s not popping boxes and rolling networks, you can often find him being a coffee and beer snob.

 Stephen Breen – @breenmachine

-Stephen Breen is a Principal Consultant with the Offensive Security and Red Team at NTT Com Security.
+Stephen Breen is a Principal Research Consultant at Atredis Partners.
 His time is split between delivering high end penetration testing engagements and R&D that is inspired by real-world experience.

 Stephen has been dabbling in infosec before it was called infosec, ever since his Windows 95 machine was DoS’d by an IRC skiddie using the “Ping of Death”.
 On paper, he has an academic and development background, with a Masters in CS at McGill University and performed development and operations roles before getting into the security industry.
 Outside of work he is a freediving instructor with https://dmfreediving.com.